RITIK-12/safe-to-fly/README.md

 ### ✯ Model Evaluation on Dataset 1
 * Table III shows a comparison of training and test accuracy for different ML Algorithms employed.
 * It is evident that the AutoML model has comparable results with respect to other ML Algorithms.
-* The Fig. 3 shows the comparison of different performance metrics, namely Precision, Recall and F-1 Score for the ML
+* The Fig. 3 shows the comparison of different performance metrics, namely Precision, Recall and F-1 Score for the ML models.
 * As the testing dataset was of an entirely different flight, the AutoML model performance demonstrates its usability in the real world.

 <p align="center">